Folate and Folic Acid—Everything You Need to Know

 Folate: you’ve probably heard of it.
 You probably know it’s a vitamin.
 But what is it, and why do you need it?
 What about folic acid?
 Are they the same or different?
 Read on to learn everything you need to know about folate and folic acid, and why the difference between them matters.

 Also known as vitamin B-9, folate is an essential micronutrient found naturally in many foods.
 B vitamins help the body convert food into energy for fuel, and are important in the formation of red blood cells.
-Folate is also involved in the metabolism of several amino acids, and the methylated form of folate (the kind your body can use, and the type found in Quick Vita Kick and Good Green Snack bar), plays a crucial role in maintaining the health of the nervous system.
+Folate is also involved in the metabolism of several amino acids, and the methylated form of folate (the kind your body can use, and the type found in Good Green Snack bar), plays a crucial role in maintaining the health of the nervous system.

 Folate also helps the body build DNA, and to protect DNA from potentially harmful mutations, including those that may be cancerous.
 In fact, some studies associate folate-rich diets with lower risks of colon, breast, stomach, and cervical cancers.
-And when folate teams up with the other B vitamins (also found in Quick Vita Kick and Good Green Snack bar), together they form a B-vitamin complex that helps support the health of liver, skin, hair, eyes, and heart.
+And when folate teams up with the other B vitamins (also found in Good Green Snack bar), together they form a B-vitamin complex that helps support the health of liver, skin, hair, eyes, and heart.
 Talk about squad goals!

 Folate vs. Folic Acid

 While they sound similar, folate and folic acid are actually not interchangeable.
 Folate is the reduced form of the vitamin, and the form found naturally in foods and in tissues in the human body.
 Folic acid is the vitamin’s oxidized form, which is a fancy way of saying oxygen has been added to the molecule.
 This is the form found in most fortified foods and dietary supplements.
 To make use of it, the body must convert it to a useable methylated form in the liver.
 But not everyone can.
 About 40-60% of the population can’t successfully convert synthetic folic acid to the methylated form.
 To top it off, the unmethylated form of the vitamin may build up in the bloodstream, which can actually be harmful.
-Unlike most supplements, Nuzest Quick Vita Kick and Good Green Snack bar contain the activated (L-methylated) form of folate, so the body does not have to convert it.
+Unlike most supplements, Nuzest Good Green Snack bar contains the activated (L-methylated) form of folate, so the body does not have to convert it.
 The L-methylated form of folate is highly bioavailable, meaning the body can make good use of it.
 If you find yourself getting more excited about L-methylated folate than you ever thought possible, we feel you.
 We’re excited about it too, which is why Nuzest is one of the few supplements that contain it over the cheaper folic acid form of the vitamin.

 How much folate do I need?